-If your car is stolen or written off, you'll get an 'agreed price' payout rather than its market value
+If your car is written off or stolen, you'll get an 'agreed price' payout rather than its market value

-Drive a modern car and if it's stolen or written off in a smash, getting an insurance payout is often simple as most new cars regularly bought and sold in the UK are easy to value - and insurers know much it'll cost to replace.
+Drive a modern car and if it's stolen or written off in a smash, getting an insurance payout is often simple, as most new cars bought and sold in the UK are easy to value – and insurers know how much it'll cost to replace.

 How to work out what your car's worth

 When you take out an agreed value policy, you don't usually just get to tell your insurer what you think your vehicle is worth and vice versa – you'll need some sort of official estimate of its worth.

 How to value a car